 Lead Paint Chips Lead paint chips and dust are considered hazardous waste and should be disposed of at a hazardous waste collection.

-Leaves, Grass, and Other Yard Wastes Leaf/yard waste and clean (untreated wood) must be separated from your household trash and are not allowed to be landfilled.
+Leaves, Grass, and Other Yard Wastes Leaf/yard waste and clean (untreated wood) must be separated from your household trash and are not allowed to be landfilled (since July 1, 2016).
 The best management is to let them decompose in a pile on your own property.
 Shredded leaves are an excellent addition to food scrap compost piles.
-Alternatively, yard wastes are accepted at the Hartford Recycling Center.
-Please call ahead to inquire about a possible disposal fee (802-295-5740).
+Alternatively, yard wastes are accepted at your local transfer station.

 Light Ballasts Light ballasts are the heavy black boxes found in some fluorescent light bulb fixtures.
 They can be recycled with scrap metal if they are labeled “No PCBs”.
 Older ballasts contain capacitors whose oil contains hazardous polychlorinated biphenyls (PCBs).
-If a ballast is unmarked, bring it to a hazardous waste collection so the PCBs will not be released into the environment.
+If a ballast is unmarked, bring it to your local transfer station for proper disposal.

-Magazines If you read a subscription magazine and then dispose of it, consider passing it on to a friend, an office waiting room, your local library or school.
+Magazines After you read a subscription magazine and before you recycle it, consider passing the magazine on to a friend, an office waiting room, your local library or school.
 See also “Junk Mail.”

 thermometers with silver fluid,